alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/correct-use-of-a-source-control-system-branching-for-long-time-task.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image-thumb18.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image18.png)

-In this example Iâ€™m branching the entire src folder to a folder called Branches/TestBranch, and Iâ€™m branching from the latest version.
+In this example I'm branching the entire src folder to a folder called Branches/TestBranch, and I'm branching from the latest version.
 After you commit the branch, you will find that a complete copy of the src folder is now present in the branch folder

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image-thumb19.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image19.png)

 Ok, you can now open the solution in the branch and begin working to the new feature, even if the code is not compiling, you can check-in with no problem.
-In my example Iâ€™ve modified a file to make solution not compile, then I look at the pending changes.
+In my example I've modified a file to make solution not compile, then I look at the pending changes.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image-thumb20.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image20.png)

 I can commit with no problem because modified file will be checked-in only to the branch.
 Other developers can continue to work in the trunk without being disturbed by my modification.
-Now suppose that another developer modify the same file Iâ€™ve modified in the branch.
+Now suppose that another developer modify the same file I've modified in the branch.
 Periodically you need to verify if someone has modified the trunk to keep your branch in sync.
 Remember that you need to merge quite often, because in this way you always merge a little bit of code, if you wait for your work to be finished you will have to do a Huge merge, and it can become a pain.
 Now I simply click on the src folder and choose compare

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image-thumb21.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image21.png)

-And I decided to compare it with the server version that Iâ€™ve commited to the branch version of the project.
+And I decided to compare it with the server version that I've commited to the branch version of the project.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image-thumb22.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image22.png)